 The graduate program leading to the Master of Music Education degree offers a curriculum aligned with the mission of the College of Liberal Arts and the University.
 The Master of Music Education degree is creatively designed and provides the graduate student with a comprehensive music education program with options for study in a Thesis, Project, Recital or Extra Hours Plan.

 DEPARTMENT OF MUSIC

-Dr. Darcie Bishop, Associate Professor and Interim Chair
+Dr. Russell Thomas, Jr., Professor and Interim Chair

-e-mail: darcie.bishop@jsums.edu
+e-mail: russell.thomas@jsums.edu

-Dr. D. Akombo, Assistant Professor
+Dr. D. Bishop, Associate Professor

-Dr. R. Blaine, Professor
+Dr. R. Blaine, Associate Professor